VarunGumma/IndicTransToolkit/README.md

 ## Bugs and Contribution
-In case you encounter any bugs or want additional functionalities, please feel free to raise Issues/Pull Requests or contact the authors.
+Since this a bleeding-edge module, you may encounter broken stuff and import issues once in a while.
+In case you encounter any bugs or want additional functionalities, please feel free to raise `Issues`/`Pull Requests` or contact the authors.

 ## Citation